StefaneeT/RA-Statistics-Course/Module 3: Machine Learning/Unsupervised Learning.md

 3. Dimensionality reduction

 In each of these tasks, we want to discover the inherent structure of our data for which no predefined categories or labels exist.

+# Clustering

+Clustering is a method in machine learning used to categorize unlabeled data according to their similarities or dissimilarities.
+This technique allows us to uncover patterns within the data even when we lack prior knowledge about what we're seeking.

+An illustration of clustering is organizing customers into distinct segments based on shared characteristics, similar to finding natural groupings within the data.
+Think of clustering as sorting a stack of books into different genres or topics without any prior information about the books.
+Each book is examined individually, and if they exhibit similarities, they are grouped together.

+Examples of clustering problems include:
+* Recommendation systems: Grouping users or items with similar preferences or characteristics to make personalized recommendations for products, movies, or music
+* Image compression: Reducing the size of an image by grouping similar pixels together
+* Social network analysis: Identifying communities or groups within social networks based on connections and interactions between individuals
+* Anomaly detection: Detecting abnormal behavior, such as network intrusions or suspicious bank transactions